mhd-aris/mhd-aris/README.md

 Curiosity keeps me exploring, discipline keeps me building.
 Every project is a chance to learn, connect, and turn ideas into something real.

-Now growing as an Associate Software Engineer, learning to balance precision with empathy,
+Now growing as an Associate Software Engineer.
-and building with intention in a world that never stops evolving.

 Explore more or connect:
 [LinkedIn](https://www.linkedin.com/in/mhd-aris) · [Telegram](https://t.me/xristotle)